Onit Documentation

 Let's Get Started!

-In the steps below, we’ll configure an app to only route transactions to a Finance Review Phase if a contract_amount Field is over a certain value.
-In the event that this Phase is needed, we'll have a Financial Approver Role assigned so they can review the transaction and either approver or reject it.
+In the steps below, we’ll configure an app only to route transactions to a Finance Review Phase if a contract_amount Field is over a certain value.
+If this Phase is needed, we'll have a Financial Approver Role assigned so they can review the transaction and either approve or reject it.

-1. A requester will create a new transaction by filling out our app’s Launch Page form.
-When doing so, one of the Fields they will provide a value for is a contract_amount Field.
+1. A requester creates a new transaction by filling out our app’s Launch Page form.
+One of the Fields they provide a value for is the contract_amount Field.

-2. When the user submits the form, a Business Rule will fire.
-If its associated Condition, (which will check if the contract_amount Field value is over a certain number), evaluates to true, an Add Participant Action will be triggered.
+2. A Business Rule will fire When the user submits the form.
+If its associated Condition (which will check if the contract_amount Field value is over a certain number) evaluates to true, an Add Participant Action will be triggered.

 3. If the Add Participant Action is triggered, it will activate a Financial Approver Role within the Finance Review Phase.
 The Financial Approver can review and approve or reject the transaction and the transaction will proceed accordingly.